kilogold/BadgerDAO/readme.md

 ## Limitations / Pending Improvements

+### Game only runs on Chrome
+I'm not exactly a web dev so I had to rely on miscelaneous tutorials to get the WebGL properly bootstrapped with Web3 plugins such as Metamask.
+Brave Browser doesn't work, for example.
+The Metamask button on the start screen has only worked when running on Chrome with Metamask being the sole Web3 provider installed.
+More details on this issue to come.

 ### Instant Replay Vulnerability
 After playing a session (win or lose), the player can bypass the retry delay period simply by reloading the page immediately.
 A user could do this consecutively to illegitimately boost their rewards, potentially draining the faucet.
 This happens because time tracking for each player is done via block timestamps in Solidity.
 The delay period for any player is only updated on the next block.
 The solution here is to either: